YapengTian/AV-Robustness-CVPR21/README.md

 ### Audio-Visual Defense against Multimodal Attacks

 In our original defense experiments, we learn the external feature memory banks using the MinSim constraint-based model.
 In implementation, we can add the MinSim loss term (please see L468 of main_attack.py) to re-train the above model.
 Then, run the following defense training.
 Since the MUSIC dataset is small, it is important to follow our original training pipeline to reproduce our results.
+For the AVE dataset, directly training the defense model can obtain comparable results as shown in the supp of the paper.

 Training: